MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 ## Example setup

-As mentioned in the previous section, all the templates in the new Query designer included on-screen setup steps.
-For example, do the following to set up a new Business continuity dashboard.
+As mentioned in the previous section, all the templates in the new Query designer include on-screen setup steps.
+For example, do the following to analyze business continuity data in Power BI.

 1. In [Workplace Analytics](https://workplaceanalytics.office.com/), select **Analyze** > **Query designer**.
 2. In **Templates**, select **Business continuity** to open the template details that include the setup steps, and then in step 2, select **Set up** next to **Business Continuity** (or **Hourly Collaboration** per **Step 6**) .